 How to Redeem Credit Card Rewards or Points

-Credit card reward programs offer a number of ways to redeem the points or rewards you earn.
+Credit card rewards programs offer many ways to redeem the rewards you earn, whether cash back rewards, miles, or points.
 But how do you decide what’s right for you?
 Consider these tips to help you make the most of your credit card rewards.